eaglenguyen/GoogleCalendarLite-2.0/README.md

 * Firebase Authentication: For creating and logging in accounts.
 * Firebase Firestore: For storing events.
 * AlarmManager: For scheduling local notifications.

+## Contributing
+Contributions are welcome!
+If you find any bugs or want to suggest improvements, please open an issue or submit a pull request.